Queuni/Match3-Core/README.md

 - Implement retry logic for the API client when the remote returns 5xx

 - Correct the formula used for calculating the backoff delay

+- Refactor the client to use async context manager for the session